MaximeKjaer/kjaer.io/_posts/2019-11-17-ts-npm-config.md

 - [Standard JS](https://standardjs.com/)
 - [Prettier](https://prettier.io/)

 ESLint is a bit of a workhorse.
 Its name suggest that it's just for linting, but it also has support for formatting options. *Everything* is configurable in ESLint.
-Really, I counted 290 rules on [the rules list](https://eslint.org/docs/rules/)[^count]!
+Really, I counted 299 rules on [the rules list](https://eslint.org/docs/rules/)[^count]!

 [^count]: I took me an hour to count those by hand.
 Or perhaps I ran `document.querySelectorAll(".rule-list tr").length` in a console, who knows.

-That might actually be too much.
+That might actually be too many options for a formatter.
 We can bikeshed on tabs vs spaces forever, but I learned to stop worrying and to love more opinionated formatters, like Standard JS or Prettier.
 They have sensible defaults, and [don't let you mess with things](https://standardjs.com/#i-disagree-with-rule-x-can-you-change-it) (or [not too much](https://prettier.io/docs/en/options.html), anyway).

 While Standard JS requires [some configuration](https://standardjs.com/#typescript) to work with TypeScript, Prettier works out of the box, so we'll use that.